Tashkent Parks and Gardens

 There you can find open-air greenhouses, Central Asian plants, European flora, plants of the Caucasus mountains, as well as China and North America.
 The exposition also includes medicinal plants, ornamental varieties of fruit trees and shrubs.
 Flowers are full of beauty and health here, which are characterized by growth in the tropical and subtropical climatic zone: papaya, giant furkreya, leaf-stemmed mullenbeckia, breadfruit, coffee tree and myrtle.

-The canal and river areas of Tashkent
+Tashkent canal and river areas

 The canal and river areas are not exactly parks in Tashkent but they are increasingly popular locations for walks and even organized tours are being organized during the spring, summer and autumn periods.
 The very central area of Tashkent around the Chirchiq river is very green with fairly wide wildly growing areas surrounded by the more organized parks of Tashkent.
 Further South and Southwest the river turns into canals but the canal sides also have nice green areas to walk around and even man made waterfalls occasionally.